-Services may only be billed in whole units.
+- Services may only be billed in whole units.
 Partial units will not be accepted.
-For time-based codes, please refer to the CPT time rule below.
-Only the provider rendering the face-to-face session with a member can bill for that service.
-Unless present for the entire session, providers may not bill for services rendered by interns and provisionally licensed providers.
-Applied Behavior Analysis (ABA) services documentation guidelines are provided within this section.
+For time-based codes, please refer to the CPT time rule below. - Only the provider rendering the face-to-face session with a member can bill for that service.
+Unless present for the entire session, providers may not bill for services rendered by interns and provisionally licensed providers. - Submissions for Inpatient and Residential services will be paid for the entire stay using the rate that is in effect on the date of admission. - Applied Behavior Analysis (ABA) services documentation guidelines are provided within this section.